 Unlike large corporations, small businesses tend to have small purchasing desks run by a single individual, who cultivates personal relationships with vendors and can quickly act when issues arise.
 On the downside, as businesses grow, single purchasing professionals can easily become overwhelmed with the responsibilities of maintaining relationships and tracking deliveries.
 Therefore, small businesses should grow their purchasing desks in lockstep with their overall growth.

 Larger companies often create centralized purchasing structures, where a purchasing executive leads a team of individuals, housed in a central location.
 With this hub approach, a company with seven plants across the US would buy materials for all plants.
 This gives purchasers the advantage of buying in bulk, for lower overall costs.
 Centralized purchasing also gives professionals tighter control over the purchasing process.

 Organizations with multiple locations may adopt a decentralized purchasing model, that lets each facility or a group of facilities carry out their own purchasing activities.
 This model can benefit organizations with multiple profit centers and various business lines.
 This system is also advised for companies that acquire businesses divergent from their core operations.
 Decentralized purchasing helps companies deal with local vendors, who can make sudden deliveries at a moment's notice, in order to keep the manufacturing process flowing smoothly.
 Contrarily, centralized purchasing desks often transact with national vendors who may not be able to nimbly fulfill sudden purchase orders.

-Many companies have tried to adopt a mix of centralized and decentralized purchasing, where facilities have the purchasing responsibility for certain critical production items, but the central purchasing organization has the task of purchasing non-critical items or shared services items.
+Some companies have adopted a hybridized centralized/decentralized purchasing approach.
+In these cases, certain facilities have the purchasing responsibility for some critical production items, while the central purchasing organization is tasked with purchasing non-critical or shared services items.

 This article has been updated by Gary Marion, Logistics and Supply Chain Expert at The Balance.